VKrishna04/My-Python-Life/Python - College/Semester 3/README.md

 ### Lab 5: Experiment 4 - Classes, Objects and Methods - Date: 20/11/2023

 1. [task](AddSubFractions.py) To the above problem, add two methods to perform addition and subtraction of two fractions respectively.
 Final output should be in fraction form only.

+6. [test](test.py) Write a program that has a class point with attributes as the X and Y co-ordinates.
+Make two objects of this class and find the midpoint of both the points